 MRCD receives annual funding from a County General Fund appropriation by the Marin County Board of Supervisors.
-In the year period from fiscal year 2016 to 2017, the MRCD received \$100,000 from the County General Fund.
-MRCD's other funding comes from competitively sought government grants from local, state, and federal regulatory agencies.
-Funds from local foundations and other private sources were received.
+In the year period from fiscal year 2017 to 2018, the MRCD received \$100,000 from the County General Fund.
+MRCD's supplementary funding comes from competitively sought government grants from local, state, and federal regulatory agencies in addition to funding from local foundations.